-The master's program in Professional Counseling is housed in the Counselor Education Program within the Department of Leadership and Counselor Education in the university's NCATE/CAEP-accredited School of Education.
+The specialist's program in Counselor Education is housed in the Counselor Education Program within the Department of Leadership and Counselor Education in the university's NCATE/CAEP accredited School of Education.
 Currently, there are four professional counseling programs offered at The University of Mississippi:

 - 1. M.Ed. in Professional Counseling Clinical Mental Health Counseling Track - 2.
 M.Ed. in Professional Counseling School Counseling Track - 3.
-Ed.S. in Counselor Education Play Therapy Track - 4.
+Ed.S. in Counselor Education Play Therapy & School Leadership Track - 4.
 Ph.D. in Counselor Education and Supervision